 “The worker was struck in a 20-foot-deep trench at the Back River Treatment Plant in Dundalk,” per Fox.
 “The fire department said the worker ‘was struck by a piece of equipment’ at about 12:09 p.m.
 Officials did a confined-space rescue to free the worker.”

-As an additional highlight of the hazards faced by workers at wastewater treatment plants, reports surfaced that a worker from the facility had also died from a trench accident three years ago.
+As an additional highlight of the hazards of pipeline maintenance, reports surfaced that a worker hired by the city to do sewer line repairs had also died in a trench accident three years ago.

-While the recent incident in the construction trench may have been purely accidental, an investigation into the death of Hancock revealed poor safety management as a root cause.
+An investigation into the death of Hancock revealed poor safety management as a root cause.
+A protective barrier was not in place when rescue crews arrived, WBAL-TV reported.

-“A White Marsh-based company committed ‘willful’ and ‘serious’ violations that contributed to the death of a 20-year-old contractor working to clear a clogged water line from a Baltimore city pool, a state investigation has found,” according to the Sun.
+The construction company “committed ‘willful’ and ‘serious’ violations that contributed to the death of a 20-year-old contractor working to clear a clogged water line from a Baltimore city pool, a state investigation has found,” according to The Sun.
 “The Maryland Occupational Safety and Health agency said it has proposed that R.F.
 Warder Inc. pay $275,000 in penalties for the June 5 trench collapse.”

 To read more about issues facing workers at wastewater treatment plants, visit Water Online’s Labor Solutions Center.